-The excess hormones can cause a wide variety of signs and symptoms, such as tiredness, bone pain, fractures and kidney stones, as well as stomach or intestinal ulcers.
-Although MEN 1 can't be cured, regular testing can detect problems, and doctors can provide treatment as needed.
+The excess hormones can cause a wide variety of signs and symptoms.
+These can include tiredness, bone pain, broken bones, kidney stones, and ulcers in the stomach or intestines.
+MEN 1 can't be cured.
+But regular testing can detect problems, and doctors can provide treatment as needed.

-MEN 1 is an inherited disorder, meaning people who have the gene mutation can pass it on to their children.
-Each child has a 50 percent chance of inheriting the disorder.
+MEN 1 is an inherited disorder.
+This means people who have the gene mutation can pass it on to their children.
+Each child has a 50% chance of inheriting the disorder.

 Multiple endocrine neoplasia, type 1 (MEN 1) care at Mayo Clinic

 Aug.
 31, 2022